Welcome to Amsterdam

 Amsterdam is the capital city of The Netherlands and home to 873,000 “Amsterdammers”.
 The city center is quite compact, so you can explore most of it on foot.
 This gives you the opportunity to really take in the picturesque views of the historical architecture, with the narrow facades of 16th-century buildings lining the canals.

 The city center is very safe, just be aware of your belongings in crowded areas.
 Just like in any other capital city, pickpockets are very active here, often targeting tourists.
-Visiting Amsterdam in October means you will encounter some typical autumn weather.
+Visiting Amsterdam in October through April means you’ll typically encounter cold weather.
 Take a warm jacket with you, and be prepared for rain.